Police-Data-Accessibility-Project/prod-to-dev-migration/README.md

 # prod-to-dev-migration
 Regularly migrates production database and schema to development database

-This repository will sync the production database environment to the dev database environment on a daily basis.
+This repository is cloned within the Automation Manager droplet.
+It will sync the production database environment to the dev database environment on a daily basis.

 It will additionally update the dev database with all updates defined in the `dev_scripts.sql` file.